 - Include a paragraph about your readiness and understanding of what it means to pursue online coursework or a fully online program

 - Visit http://career.arizona.edu/application-resources for statement guidance or meet with an advisor for additional help

 - Official transcripts from all colleges and universities attended, as well as military transcripts

 Contact us if you have any questions about the transferability of your credits, your admissibility to the program, or the application process.
-For full application instructions, please visit UA Online.
+For full application instructions, please visit Arizona Online.

 UA South maintains a variety of tools to help you plan your education.
 We include them here for your reference.
 To make a personalized plan for your UA South education, contact us!